dburriss/dburriss.github.io/_posts/2019-12-05-reliability-with-intents.md

     | Ok intents -> intents |> Seq.iter (handleIntent dbConnection queue)
 ```

 Note the state changes in `handleIntent` where the message is sent and the new state of the **intent** is persisted back.
+If you expanded the states that these can land in, you could potentially move through multiple states.
+This would allow for a kind of local orchestrator, in a choreography-based saga.

 Now as long as you have a process that is regularly running through and processing the **intents**, you can guarantee that as soon as all infrastructure is healthy, all notifications will be sent at least once.